 The application phase for the first program cycle is now closed.
-The kick-off event will take place digitally on 19 May 2021.
+The digital launch event took place on 19 May 2021.

 The program addresses international students who would like to gain an intensive and personal insight into the working world in Germany in a one-to-one mentoring session and reflect on their own career goals with an experienced person.

 Applying for the program is possible for: